-Nonprofits producing Canada’s Top 30 peer-to-peer fundraising programs achieved their third year of post-pandemic growth by collectively increasing fundraising revenue 3.9% in 2024.
+In 2025, Canada’s Top 30 peer-to-peer fundraising programs achieved their fourth year of post-pandemic growth, collectively increasing fundraising revenue 7.6%.

 Free for P2PPF members | $299 for non-members

-The Canadian Peer-to-Peer Fundraising Top Thirty Survey is sponsored by Streetlight Digital, a marketing and fundraising agency primarily focused on the nonprofit sector.
+The annual edition of the Peer-to-Peer Fundraising Top 30 Survey is sponsored by Streetlight Digital, a fundraising and digital marketing agency serving the nonprofit sector.

 Study highlights include: